Spiritual Q & A

 It’s sneaky because the practice of working with the Law of Attraction is encouraging us along a path that leads towards spiritual understanding – just like working with karma…

 I hope this helps to answer the question for you.
 If you are interested in looking further into the Law of Attraction, and more besides, get hold of my free book; Steps to Health, Wealth & Inner Peace.
-It’s available here. [ Surely karma and the Law of Attraction are opposites ]
+It’s available here. [ Karma and Law of Attraction opposites ]

 When we are dead, we are dead, so how can anything like ghosts really exist?
 It’s not possible.
 (Sophia A-L)

 Thanks for your question Sophia.
 This is an interesting question.
-It is in two parts from how I read it.[ How can anything like ghosts really exist ]
+It is in two parts from how I read it.[ How can ghosts really exist ]

 I hope you’ll agree that we live in circumstances where, with the topic we are discussing here, it is better we talk of what we “believe,” or what we have been “taught” to believe, or what we have faith in, than to state something as though a fact of life.
 So firstly I’d say it is entirely your choice to believe that when you are dead you are dead – with nothing beyond that point.
 But it is a belief not a statement of fact.

 In my Life and Death book I presented a number of reasons as to why I believe, and am convinced of the opposite, that we do survive death, that there is an afterlife.
 One of the reasons is because I believe in ghosts – or better still I have seen, what I accept as ghosts, on two occasions, or was it three.
 I would say I have also experienced “unseen ghosts” let’s say, on more than one occasion.
 What I want to add below is tied into my belief that ghosts exist – but not all ghosts are the same. [ How can ghosts really exist ]